sFarkhod/Property-Rental-App/README.md

    git clone https://github.com/sFarkhod/Property-Rental-App.git

    cd Property-Rental-App
+2. **Copy Environment Variables:**
+    - Look for the env.local file in the android app project's root directory.
+    - Open the env.local file and copy the environment variable definitions.
+3. **Create .env File:**
+   - In the android app project's root directory, create a new file named .env.
+    - Paste the copied environment variable definitions into the .env file.
+Basically there is one variable that holds the url for backend as we use ngrok you would find ngrok's url you should change it to your desired url that you can use (server or ngrok or any tunneling app such as jprq or etc)
-1. **Take all the necessary environmental variables to .env file:**
+4. **Take all the necessary environmental variables to .env file:**
-    - For testing purposes we use all the information such as api keys, secret key for db, secret key for jwt decoding etc without hiding them.
+    - For testing purposes we use all the information in backend such as api keys, secret key for db, secret key for jwt decoding etc without hiding them.
 We recommend you to hide all the important information before start.

 ## Running the Application